 A 504 plan guarantees that kids with certain disabilities get "special accommodations" in the classroom to help them learn.
 The accommodations depend on the child.
 Even small changes can help a lot, Lougy says.
-A 504 plan might allow a fidgety kid to stand instead of sit at their desk, or give them extra time for schoolwork.
+A 504 plan might allow a fidgety kid to stand instead of sit at his desk, or give him extra time for schoolwork.

 Some kids with ADHD get help from the Individuals with Disabilities Education Act (IDEA).
-Under this federal law, your child has access to special education and an IEP, or individual education plan.
+Under this federal law, your child has access to special education and an IEP, or individualized education program.
 An IEP covers more than a 504 plan, but it's also more complicated.
 It might also mean your child won't be in the regular classroom.

-"I generally try to get a kid with ADHD onto a 504 plan first to see how that goes," says Brock.
+"I generally try to get a kid with ADHD onto a 504 plan first to see how that goes," Brock says.
 "If it doesn't work, then we consider an IEP."

 Changing schools is an option, too.
 But Lougy only recommends that route if the child is having very serious problems with conduct, bullying, or safety.
-It can also be a good choice if your child has other problems besides ADHD, such as depression or anxiety.
+It can also be a good choice if your child has other problems besides ADHD, such as learning disabilities, depression, or anxiety.

 A new school should be a last resort.
 It could make things worse.
-"Kids don't like to change schools," says Lougy.
+"Kids don't like to change schools," Lougy says.
 "It's hard on them emotionally and often academically."